projectcalico/calico/master/getting-started/kubernetes/installation/vagrant/index.md

 title: Deploying Calico and Kubernetes on CoreOS using Vagrant and VirtualBox
 ---

-These instructions allow you to set up a Kubernetes cluster with Calico networking using Vagrant and the [Calico CNI plugin][calico-cni].
+These instructions allow you to set up a Kubernetes cluster with Calico networking using Vagrant and the [Calico CNI plugin][cni-plugin].
 This guide does not setup TLS between Kubernetes components.

 ## 1. Deploy cluster using Vagrant